danchoi/vmail/README.markdown

 ## Checking for new messages

-To check for new messages in the current mailbox, press `u` in normal mode and watch the status line.
+To check for new messages in the current mailbox, press `u` in normal mode if you're in the message list window or `,u` if you are in the message window.
+Watch the status line.

 ## Switching mailboxes, moving messages, copying messages to another mailbox